-Babies under six months shouldn’t use sunscreen, and dark skin doesn’t need it—how many times have you heard that?
+Babies under six months shouldn’t use sunscreen, and dark skin doesn’t need it—how many times have you heard those claims?
+They're wrong.

 From babies to the elderly, skin cancer is a real, proven threat no matter what color your skin is.
 Ultraviolet radiation from the sun is a proven human carcinogen that sunscreen protects against.